“A coach is someone who can give correction without causing resentment. “ ~ John Wooden

 Of course, I was delighted.
 But perhaps you are wondering if this is just a lucky fluke or if there really is something to this coaching business.
-If you are, you might be interested in what the New York Times said last week in their Career Couch column about why ‘the big leagues” are hiring career coaches:
+If you are, you might be interested in what the New York Times said in their Career Couch column about why ‘the big leagues” are hiring career coaches.

-- Professionals enlist coaches to accelerate their careers, getting help with things like making decisions, cultivating a presence and achieving self-awareness.
+- Professionals enlist coaches to accelerate their careers, to get help with making decisions, cultivating a presence and achieving self-awareness.
 Coaches can provide honest, unfiltered feedback, which is hard to find at the highest levels of an organization, says Joseph R. Weintraub, a psychologist and director of the Coaching for Leadership and Teamwork Program at Babson College in Wellesley, Mass.

 - For midlevel professionals, a coach can help identify what needs to be done to reach the executive level.
 Coaches also focus on interpersonal skills, helping people communicate and network more effectively, says Todd Dewett, a leadership development coach and management professor at Wright State University in Dayton, Ohio.